rubenrabb01/Modeling-MacFish-database/Use of reservoir parts.md

 autumn <- subset(data_poglm,season=="autumn")
 winter <- subset(data_poglm,season=="winter")
 ```
-### Fit Proportional Odds Model (POGLMM) to  the data of use of reservoir parts
+### Fit Proportional Odds Model (POGLMM) to  the data of daily use of reservoir parts (FULL DATASET)

+The fitted models will serve to test the hypothesis that pike, pikeperch and wels make different use of the different reservoir parts and that there are seasonal preferences

-We will consider a logit model with four factors for the ordered response in "reservoir parts use" fitted using the _clmm_ function for mixed-effects models in library **ordinal**
+- We will consider a logit model with four factors for the ordered response in reservoir parts use fitted using the _clmm_ function for mixed-effects models in library **ordinal**

-Our logic is as follows:
+- Our logic is as follows:
   - Dam: "0" (Fish show closeness to source and low displacement from it)
   - Middle: "1" (Fish move from dam)
   - Upper: "2" (Fish cover long distance from dam)